 Use the Right Toothbrush

-You may think it doesn’t matter which one you use, but the right toothbrush does matter when it comes to your braces.
 The first thing you want to look for is soft bristles.
 The softer bristles will irritate your gums less.
 They are also gentler on your enamel, the hard outer shell of your tooth.
+Softer bristles also won’t damage your braces.

 Use the Right Toothpaste